 After a student has enrolled at Bowling Green State University, all subsequent flight and ground training must be completed in residence at the University.
 Flight and ground training obtained elsewhere are not permitted without written authorization of the Dean of the College of Technology, Architecture and Applied Engineering.
 If permission is granted to receive flight instruction elsewhere, academic credit is awarded by the University only if evaluation by the Chief Flight Instructor indicates flight performance and knowledge proficiency meet program standards.
 If no academic credit is accepted or awarded, a student is required to take approved elective(s) to satisfy total credit hour requirements.

-Fees for the flight instruction courses are based on a minimum number of flight instruction hours as approved by the FAA.
-Students may take longer to reach the level of flight proficiency required by the FAA.
-In this case, additional fees will be charged based on the actual number of flight hours a student has received.
-The initial fees and the hourly rates are approved by the Board of Trustees.
-Flight fees are not refundable.
-Although a student may receive a final grade for the completion of a particular course of flight instruction, students may need additional flight instruction and/or practice to reach the level of flight proficiency required to pass the FAA practical exam for a particular certificate or rating.
+Fees for the flight instruction courses are based on the approved Federal Aviation Administration (FAA) training course syllabus hours.
+Students may require additional hours to reach the level of proficiency required by FAA standards.
+In this case, additional fees will be charged to the student based on the additional hours a student has received.
+The initial fees and the hourly rates are approved by the BGSU Board of Trustees.
+Although a student may receive a final grade for the completion of the enrolled course, students may need additional flight instruction and/or practice to reach the level of flight proficiency required to pass the FAA practical exam for a particular certificate or rating.
 For a breakdown of hours and rates for a specific AERT course, click HERE.

 All AERT concentration courses are offered during evenings on a five-year rotating plan.